Hudson Group: History

 In 2011, Hudson Group was given responsibility for all of Dufry's duty-free operations in North America, expanding its travel retail scope.

-Later, in 2013, Hudson Group debuted the new “Hudson” travel essentials concept, which had evolved from its "Hudson News" roots to focus on travel essentials.
+Later, in 2013, Hudson Group debuted the new "Hudson" travel essentials concept, which had evolved from its "Hudson News" roots to focus on travel essentials.

 Over time, Hudson Group's retail portfolio expanded even further, and it is now one of the largest travel retailers in North America.

-In February 2018, Hudson Group was listed on the New York Stock Exchange under the ticker symbol ″HUD″.
+In February 2018, Hudson Group was listed on the New York Stock Exchange under the ticker symbol "HUD".

 On November 25, 2019, Hudson Group rebranded to Hudson.
 To promote the rebranding the executive team rang the closing bell at the NYSE.

-In August 2020, Hudson announced that Dufry AG has agreed to purchase the rest of its Hudson Ltd worth around $311 million which will delist Hudson from the New York Stock Exchange.
+In August 2020, Hudson announced that Dufry AG had agreed to purchase the rest of its Hudson Ltd worth around $311 million which would delist Hudson from the New York Stock Exchange.

 Locations

 The Company operates more than 970 stores throughout North America, mainly in airports and commuter terminals.
 Hudson News operates in 24 of the 37 busiest airports in North America.

 Reflecting its roots in the New York metropolitan area, the company also operates stores in New York Penn Station, Newark Penn Station, Grand Central Terminal, the Port Authority Bus Terminal, the United Nations Gift Centre inside United Nations Headquarters (not to be confused with the UN's own bookstore), the Jacob K. Javits Convention Center, and the Empire State Building.